 How to use the Executive summary report

 The Executive Summary report shows a summary of your appointments and sales grouped by staff member and location.
-You can choose to run the report for one of the preset time-frames, or choose your own.
+It's a great report to show you an overview of how your business is performing.

 - New customers.

 - Rebooked and Retained figures for individual staff.

 To view up-to-date retention/rebooking rates for individual customers, we recommend viewing the Client Retention report.